ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-1.md

 date: 2025-05-25
 ---

 Understanding how neural networks transform inputs into outputs represents one of the most fundamental challenges in modern AI research.
 While traditional interpretability approaches treat models as black boxes, **mechanistic interpretability** takes a radically different approach: reverse-engineering neural networks to understand the specific algorithms they implement.
-This three-part series explores the theoretical foundations, mathematical frameworks, and practical techniques that enable us to peer inside the computational machinery of modern AI systems.
+This nine-part series explores the theoretical foundations, mathematical frameworks, and practical techniques that enable us to peer inside the computational machinery of modern AI systems.

 ## The Interpretability Landscape